-The types of compensation reported for the two measures differ primarily because employee-paid premiums for employer-sponsored group health insurance within cafeteria plans under Section 125 of the Internal Revenue Code are counted in the NIPA definition of U.S. earnings, but not reported as earnings for OASDI purposes.
+The types of compensation reported for the two measures differ primarily because employeepaid premiums for employer-sponsored group health insurance within cafeteria plans under Section 125 of the Internal Revenue Code are counted in the NIPA definition of U.S. earnings, but not reported as earnings for OASDI purposes.
 Like the employer-paid premiums, employee-paid premiums are projected to continue to grow faster than compensation.
-As a result, OASDI covered wages are projected to grow at a slightly lower rate than U.S. wages and, similarly, covered earnings are projected to grow at a slightly lower rate than U.S. earnings.
+As a result, OASDI covered wages are projected to grow at a slightly lower rate than U.S. wages and, similarly, OASDI covered earnings are projected to grow at a slightly lower rate than U.S. earnings.

-Average real weekly earnings in the total U.S. economy increased at an average annual rate of 0.95 percent over the last six complete economic cycles (1969-2019), 0.87 percent over the last five cycles (1973-2019), 1.06 percent over the last four cycles (1979-2019), 1.29 percent over the last three cycles (1990-2019), 0.78 percent over the last two cycles (2001-2019), and 0.91 percent over the last complete cycle (2007-2019).
-The average annual real earnings of OASDI covered workers increased at an average annual rate of 0.94 percent over the last six complete economic cycles, 0.88 percent over the last five cycles, 0.93 percent over the last four cycles, 1.06 percent over the last three cycles, 0.72 percent over the last two cycles, and 0.68 percent over the last complete cycle (see Table 3.2 below).
-In 2020, the first year since the end of the last complete cycle, average real weekly earnings increased by 5.52 percent and the average real earnings of OASDI covered workers increased by 1.67 percent.
+Average real weekly earnings in the total U.S. economy increased at an average annual rate of 0.93 percent over the last six complete economic cycles (1969-2019), 0.84 percent over the last five cycles (1973-2019), 1.03 percent over the last four cycles (1979-2019), 1.25 percent over the last three cycles (1990-2019), 0.72 percent over the last two cycles (2001-2019), and 0.80 percent over the last complete cycle (2007-2019).
+The average annual real earnings of OASDI covered workers increased at an average annual rate of 0.94 percent over the last six complete economic cycles, 0.88 percent over the last five cycles, 0.93 percent over the last four cycles, 1.07 percent over the last three cycles, 0.73 percent over the last two cycles, and 0.69 percent over the last complete cycle (see Table 3.2 below).
+Since the end of the last complete cycle, from 2019 to 2021, average real weekly earnings increased by 3.03 percent a year and the average real earnings of OASDI covered workers increased by 0.90 percent a year.
 These growth rates were greatly affected by the recession during the COVID-19 pandemic, particularly by the large loss of employment for part of the year, which disproportionately affected workers with lower earnings.

-As the proportion of workers covered by OASDI is expected to change much less in the future than it has in the past, it is reasonable to evaluate the 1.12 percent assumed average real rate of increase for average covered earnings for alternative II in relation to the historical real growth rate in average earnings for all workers in the total economy.
+As the proportion of workers covered by OASDI is expected to change much less in the future than it has in the past, it is reasonable to evaluate the 1.14 percent assumed average real rate of increase for average OASDI covered earnings for alternative II in relation to the historical real growth rate in average earnings for all workers in the total economy.
 The other difference between the average-weekly total economy and average-annual OASDI covered earnings measures is fluctuation in average weeks worked per year, which is mitigated by considering growth over complete economic cycles.
 Therefore, the balance of this section focuses on the past trends for average earnings in the U.S. economy.

-Considering complete economic cycles, the average annual real growth rate in earnings for all workers in the total U.S. economy was 1.93 percent from 1969 to 1973 (4 years), -0.44 percent from 1973 to 1979 (6 years), 0.47 percent from 1979 to 1990 (11 years), 2.13 percent from 1990 to 2001 (11 years), and 0.53 percent from 2001 to 2007 (6 years), and 0.91 percent from 2007 to 2019 (12 years).
-The 1.12 percent assumed average future annual real growth rate in average OASDI covered earnings is between the historical average annual real growth rates in average U.S. earnings over the last four complete cycles (1.06 percent) and over the last three complete cycles (1.29 percent).
+Considering complete economic cycles, the average annual real growth rate in earnings for all workers in the total U.S. economy was 1.93 percent from 1969 to 1973 (4 years), -0.44 percent from 1973 to 1979 (6 years), 0.47 percent from 1979 to 1990 (11 years), 2.12 percent from 1990 to 2001 (11 years), 0.54 percent from 2001 to 2007 (6 years), and 0.80 percent from 2007 to 2019 (12 years).
+The 1.14 percent assumed average future annual real growth rate in average OASDI covered earnings is between the historical average annual real growth rates in average U.S. earnings over the last four complete cycles (1.03 percent) and over the last three complete cycles (1.25 percent).

-&lt;sup>42 Peaks in economic cycles roughly follow the NBER cycle dating, except for short recoveries such as 1980-1981, which are not counted as separate cycles.
+43 Peaks in economic cycles roughly follow the NBER cycle dating, except for short recoveries such as 1980-1981, which are not counted as separate cycles.